sravani2604/blog/blog/content/blog/Installing and Creating a Static Website with Hugo.md

 ## Installing Hugo on a Windows Machine

 The first thing is to make sure you have Chocolatey Installed.
-I know if is a little off topic, but it makes it so easy to install Hugo that it's worth doing.
+I know it's a little off topic, but it makes it so easy to install Hugo that it's worth doing.
 Take a look at [this page](https://chocolatey.org/install) if you are having issues or want to learn more.

 To do this run the following line in an elevated PowerShell prompt: